SherVonemes/Python-libraries-usage/README.md

 # Python-libraries-usage
 Selected HWs from Advanced Python Course in HSE.
-There are all about using matplotlib, seaborn, pandas ans dash
+There are all about using matplotlib, seaborn, plotly, pandas ans dash.